Welcome back to The Ultimate Guide to Book Blogging! If you’ve never been here before you can catch up on previous posts in the series here.

 - It should be clean.
 The age of packed sidebars and glittering blog buttons is over.
 Minimalism is in.
 If you have a sidebar, keep if free of clutter and highlight only the essentials.
 Don’t put GIFs or automatically playing videos on your home page and for the love of all that is good in this world DO NOT install a widget that plays music when someone visits your website.

 - It should be easy to navigate.
-We’ll be talking more about organizing your blog in a couple of weeks, but for now, just make sure that you use some of that valuable sidebar and/or footer space to make your blog easily navigable.
-Notice how I’ve placed a search bar right at the top of my sidebar.
-If you scroll down to my footer you’ll see that I also have a dropdown category menu and a tag cloud to make it easier for visitors to find stuff.
+We’ll be talking more about organizing your blog in a couple weeks, but for now, just make sure that you use some of that valuable sidebar and/or footer space to make your blog easily navigable.
+Place a search bar in a readily visible area.
+If you visit my “Find a Post” page (listed in the primary navigation at the top of my blog), you’ll see that you can easily search for posts by category, genre, author, and publisher.
+My WordPress theme integrates with FacetWP and the Ultimate Book Blogger plugin to accomplish this fine-tuned navigation system.

 - It should be consistent.
 You should have a consistent color scheme for your blog.
 Once you design a logo, come up with a color palette that matches/compliments it and implement that throughout your theme.
 Notice how the links in this blog post are the same shade of red as my header.
 That’s what you want.